Best Time Visit Spain Seasons Featured Image

 What to Pack for Varying Weather Conditions

-Winter visits call for strategic layering.
+Winter visits, though?
+They totally call for strategic layering.
 Pack thermal base layers for Pyrenees ski trips but include lighter sweaters for Andalusia’s 15°C afternoons.
 A compact umbrella handles sudden Galician rains, while touchscreen gloves keep you snapping photos in chilly Madrid mornings.

 SeasonKey ItemsFootwearAccessories